 In a society where we all compare ourselves against one another, we sure as fuck have gotten great at convincing each other we know what we’re doing and that we’ve got our shit figured out.
-But I’m here to propose that no one on this planet REALLY knows what their doing.
+But I’m here to propose that no one on this planet REALLY knows what they're doing.
 The fact that we haven’t really concluded as a species what the purpose of human life is, and we’re still arguing on which god is the right one to follow.
 And we can’t for the life of us figure out how to get along after centuries of fighting over territory and power ….
 It’s proof to me that we’re all just fuckin’ winging it.

 I’ve recently started doing mental exercises where I remove things that are considered “rules” or “beliefs” or “laws”.
-And where this Flaw stems from is an exercise where I looked at social structures like social etiquette, professional etiquette, and even government specified laws and just ...asked who enforces them?
+And where this Flaw stems from is an exercise where I looked at social structures like social etiquette, professional etiquette, and even government-specified laws and just ...asked who enforces them?
 Like really, really, gives a shit on enforcing them.
 I’m not talking religious or moral sin, so anyone who keeps answering, “God enforces it after you die” sit the fuck down for a minute and open your brain to some social critique conversation.

-For this specific exercise I’m talking remove the fear based policing system we have, that’s really just based on control and some questionably placed IQ scored individuals in need of a paycheck.
+For this specific exercise, I’m talking remove the fear-based policing system we have, that’s really just based on control and some questionably placed IQ scored individuals in need of a paycheck.
 Remove the power of money.
 Remove the belief that we all need to be productive in jobs that we hate in order to provide for the next generation.
 Who REALLY enforces these rules that we tell ourselves we have to follow?

 Answer: We do.
 Humans agree to enforce socially collected beliefs that are then expected to be followed in order to fit in.
 Anyone who goes against that grain tends to be ostracized and/or put in prison.
-But at it’s core these rules whether they’re social expectations or actual laws only have power because the majority give it that power.
+But at its core these rules whether they’re social expectations or actual laws only have power because the majority give it that power.
 That’s what forms human culture..
 That’s what forms our tribes, our companies, our governments, and our countries.